ECP-WarpX/impactx/docs/source/usage/parameters.rst

 ^^^^^^^^^^^^^^^^^^^

 Reduced diagnostics allow the user to compute some reduced quantity (invariants of motion, particle temperature, max of a field, ...) and write a small amount of data to text files.
-Reduced diagnostics are un *in situ* with the simulation.
+Reduced diagnostics are run *in situ* with the simulation.

 Diagnostics related to integrable optics in the IOTA nonlinear magnetic insert element: